-Being in a new place, having jam-packed days or just wanting to unwind can make your healthy habits hard to maintain.
+Being in a new place, having jam-packed days or just wanting to unwind can make your healthy habits and healthy relationships with food hard to maintain.
 Use these wellness traveling tips to keep up healthy habits while heading out on adventures.

-Prepare Healthy Snacks
+1. Prepare Healthy Snacks

-Pack Travel Sizes
+2. Pack Travel Sizes

 Once you get into a wellness routine, consistency is key to get the most benefits, which can be hard when you're traveling.
-The best way to stick to your routine while traveling is to bring travel sizes of your favorite products, like Vital Proteins’ Matcha Collagen Stick Packs.
-Travel-friendly packs like this make it easy to stick to your routine without lugging around bulky containers while you travel.
-If your favorite product doesn’t come in a travel size, make your own with small tupperware containers!
+The best way to stick to your routine while traveling is to bring travel sizes of your favorite products, like Vital Proteins® Matcha Collagen stick packs, Hydration** + Collagen or any of our new Wellness Gummies.

-Eat Out Smart
+3. Eat Out Smart

 If you need a bit more structure than that, a good strategy to follow is the 70/30 rule.
 For 70 percent of your meals, choose health-forward dishes that focus on proteins, fruits or vegetables and whole grains.
 For the other 30 percent, give yourself a little more freedom to indulge in the food around you.
-This helps you feel balanced in your choices while also enjoying the best local ice cream spot free of guilt.
+This helps you feel balanced in your choices while also enjoying the best local ice cream spot.

-Shop Local Markets
+4. Shop Local Markets

 Shopping at the local farmer's market is a great way to learn about the place you're staying and get exposed to fresh, local foods.
 Since shopping local markets often means you'll be buying produce that is fresh and in season, you'll be able to pick up staples for healthy eating.
 This is especially useful if you're staying at a place with a kitchen.
 Stock up your fridge so you can whip up a meal easily on your trip, keeping you healthy and saving you money, too.